-So, which is the best cold cutting method?
-It depends upon what you are cutting, the location, and the accuracy needed.
+So, which is the best cold-cutting method?
+It depends on what you are cutting, the location, and the accuracy needed.

 For cutting and beveling piping the clamshell cutter is the clear winner.
 They’re easy to set up and there’s no risk of sparks being created.

-For the purposes of decommissioning, a band saw or diamond wire saw is a good choice for cylindrical shapes – however, there is the risk of sparks being created if a suitable coolant isn’t used.
+For the purposes of decommissioning, a diamond wire saw is a good choice for cylindrical shapes – however, there is the risk of sparks being created if a suitable coolant isn’t used.